Personal injury attorney Lisa A. Galas considers the dangers of road biking after a professional cyclist is killed in Italy.

 With the dangers that so many bike riders face on the roads of America, people may choose to avoid using a bicycle at all.
 Massachusetts, however, is one of the better states in the country for bikers, with only 1.4 cycling deaths per million residents between 2010 and 2012.
 This was far below the 5.7 annual deaths in Florida during the same time frame, though still significantly more than neighboring Maine, New Hampshire, and Vermont.

 Another way to improve safety is to review the rules of the road and remember that bicyclists are subject to most of the same traffic laws and regulations that apply to motor vehicles.
-MGL 85 s.11B.
 Despite this, it is a fairly common occurrence for bicyclists to ignore stop lights and stop signs.
 Part of the reason is a lack of awareness, given that cyclists aren’t required to pass a test or get a license before hitting the road.
 In addition, there is little enforcement of the law, and few societal expectations for bicyclists to follow these laws.
 Many people accept that a cyclist may not stop for the red light at an intersection.

 However, just like motorists, bicyclists are required to yield to other vehicles that have the right of way, to signal turns, and maintain safe traveling distances.
-Many bicyclists may not know that when you are biking on the far-right side of a road with a right-turn only lane and intending to go straight, a bicyclist must yield to those cars that are turning right.
+Many bicyclists may not know that when you are biking on the far-right side of a road with a right-turn only lane and intend to go straight, a bicyclist must yield to those cars that are turning right.
 Many motorists don’t know that when you park on the side of the road, you are required to check for approaching bicyclists before opening the door.
 Better awareness of these rules could prevent more tragedies.

 It has always been important for bicyclists to follow the rules of the road, but with statistics showing an uptick in accidents, doing so might just save your life.

-Because bike riders are so vulnerable, road accidents involving cyclists and cars frequently involved serious bodily injury or death, resulting in substantial civil damages.
-Examples of this include a January 2017 verdict for $600,00, after a Cambridge bike commuter was struck from behind by a van; an October 2016 Massachusetts verdict for $650,000, after an accident left a bike-riding doctor with amnesia and brain injuries; and a $3.5 million verdict in January 2015, after a Massachusetts bike rider riding in the marked bike lane was struck and seriously injured by a box truck driven by a man with a spotty driving record.
+Because bike riders are so vulnerable, road accidents involving cyclists and cars frequently involve serious bodily injury or death, resulting in substantial civil damages.
+Examples of this include a January 2017 verdict for $600,000, after a Cambridge bike commuter was struck from behind by a van; an October 2016 Massachusetts verdict for $650,000, after an accident left a bike-riding doctor with amnesia and brain injuries; and a $3.5 million verdict in January 2015, after a Massachusetts bike rider riding in the marked bike lane was struck and seriously injured by a box truck driven by a man with a spotty driving record.

 About the Author: Lisa A. Galas is a Massachusetts personal injury attorney who is of counsel for Lynch & Owens, located in Hingham, Massachusetts.